tdep-developers/tdep/tests/README.md

 ## Optional tests

-There are optinal tests in `./optional`.
+There are optional tests in `./optional` for binaries that require extra steps to compile.
+These tests are ignored per default.
 The test mechanism to test these optional binaries is the same.